 The following table sets forth the name and position of each of the current executive officers of the Company.
-These individuals are referred to throughout this document as "executive officers" or "named executive officers."
+These individuals are referred to throughout this document as "executive officers."
+The executive officers identified in the Summary Compensation Table on page 13 are referred to as "named executive officers."
 Unless otherwise indicated, each of these officers has served as an executive officer of the Company, or the Bank prior to the Reorganization, for at least five years:

-Name (Age) Information about Executive Officers Glenn W. Rust (60) President and Chief Executive Officer of the Company and its subsidiary banks.
+Name (Age) Information about Executive Officers Glenn W. Rust (63) President and Chief Executive Officer of the Company and Virginia National Bank.
+He has also served as managing partner of Masonry Capital Management, LLC and Masonry Capital GP, LLC since those entities were formed in 2018.
 He has been President of Virginia National Bank since November 1, 2006 and Chief Executive Officer since July 15, 2007.
-Virginia R. Bayes (55) Chief Credit Officer and Executive Vice President of Virginia National Bank.
+Virginia R. Bayes (58) Chief Credit Officer and Executive Vice President of Virginia National Bank.
 Ms. Bayes joined the Bank in 1998 and was named an executive officer in January 2011.
-Donna G. Shewmake (55) General Counsel, Executive Vice President and Corporate Secretary of the Company and Virginia National Bank.
+Donna G. Shewmake (58) General Counsel, Executive Vice President and Corporate Secretary of the Company and Virginia National Bank.
 Ms. Shewmake joined the Bank in June 2008 as General Counsel and Executive Vice President, and was named Secretary and an executive officer in May 2009.